jingwen-z/bigdata-ucsd/introduction/HadoopMapReduceQuiz.md

 # Hadoop MapReduce Programs Quiz

 In order to check if we really handle the `MapReduce` technique, there are two following questions to be finished.
-Here I'll explain achieve them in ternimal shell step by step.
+Here I'll explain how to achieve them in ternimal` shell step by step.

 ## Question 1